kcotoi/SOLSniperNFT-Releases/README.md

 - Known issues:
 - Sometimes for solanart moonrank hourglass can remain spinning for random NFTs, this only happens for a few and should get it if you refresh the page.
-- Exchange art is buggy and requires some refreshes to be done when it is ranking are blocked loading.
+- Exchange art is buggy and requires some refreshes to be done when rankings are blocked loading.

-Will be working in the next days to fix these known bugs.
+- 1.7 Release info:

+- Fixed bugs:

+  -Fixed issue with saving the mappings and thresholds to local storage.
+  -Fixed small issue with alphart footer and searching -Fixed issue with not checking again for moonrank rankings, if first time we check the ranks are not found.
+   Now the extension will check again if more than 5 minutes have past since last time we checked.
+  -Fixed issue for solanart when moonrank hourglass can remain spinning for random NFTs

+- Changes:

+  -Switched to Howrare API.

+- Known issues:

+  -Exchange art is buggy and requires some refreshes to be done when rankings are blocked loading.